netbox-community/go-netbox/README.md

 Changes in this fork
 ====================

 NOTE: The list of changes is becoming too inconvenient to list here.
 See `preprocess.py` for all changes.
-The list below is incomplete!
+The list below is incomplete or wrong!

 Change `models.ip_address.AssignedObject` type to prevent json marshalling errors since [this change](https://github.com/netbox-community/netbox/pull/4781)